cksidharthan/nvim/README.md

 # My Neovim Configuration

 This is my personal Neovim configuration.
-It is a work in progress(indefinitelu :P) and I am constantly tweaking it to make it better.
+It is a work in progress(indefinitely :P) and I am constantly tweaking it to make it better.
 I have tried to keep it as minimal as possible and only include the plugins that I find useful.

 ## Installation
 *NOTE*: If you have an existing Neovim configuration, make sure to backup your existing configuration before proceeding.